marcomusy/pianoplayer/README.md

 Pre-fingered notes are supported: if a note already has a fingering mark, `PianoPlayer` keeps it and uses it as an anchor for the following optimization.
+In the output score, these anchored fingers are rendered as circled numbers.

 ```bash
 pianoplayer         # if no argument is given a GUI will pop up